Yogeshtake2/readthedoc/docs/source/user-experience.rst

 5. **Live Monitoring**

    During the quiz, instructors can also view students live.
-This is accessible from the quiz monitoring interface, allowing for real-time oversight.
+This is accessible from the "View Online Students" button on the quiz page, allowing for real-time oversight.

 For Students
 ^^^^^^^^^^^